dxw/whippet/readme.md

 #### whippet theme watch

 This command is essentially syntactic sugar for running Grunt.
 Execute it within a Whippet-enabled theme directory and it will take care of running your grunt tasks as you develop your theme.
 It runs a variety of tools, including jslint, compiling scss, minification and image compression.

-In the future, it will also run automated tests.

-## Roadmap

-### Reminders

-- Deploy will use latest master WP if application.json specifies master, not whatever was current at time of last commit.
-That is probably bad?

-- Cucumber - am now blocked on WP integration.
-It just sucks without that.
-  - Test environment
-  - Seeds
-    - Seeds (or something) for clean install
-      - whippet db reset?
-      - At what point are we duplicating wp-cli?
-Should that be bundled in?
-  - Database cleanup (database-cleaner)
-  - WP integration (ruby-wpdb)
-  - Can we avoid HTTP requests/whippet-server when running tests?
-    - Quiet mode makes this much better already
-    - Tests should be run on their own Whippet-Server, in quiet mode
-      - requires allowing multiple whippet-servers
-  - Only run tests for the activated theme
-    - I think this is easy, just by doing cucumber path/to/
-  - Some default features for common WordPress things would be helpful
-    - index, single, page, category, archive, search, 404, analytics... delete whatever is inapplicable

-### Next

-- Refactor console I/O
-- Sort out whippet-server
-- whippet console (using php --auto-prepend-file=init.php -a?)
-  - easier to do after we've sorted out whippet-server
-  - No wait. wpcli does this. wp shell!
-Can we use that?
-- Add some way to provide a helpful description in a generator
-- whippet generate with no arguments should print an error message

-### Later

-- whippet generate theme
-- whippet console --ruby
-  - See also phpsh.org, which looks nicer than php -a but requires Python
-- whippet server
-  - Make sure it is compatible with other servers, like wp-cli?

-### Much later

-- Should we manage mu-plugins too?
-Perhaps with a flag in Plugins?
-- Manage a system-wide shared directory of plugins and wordpresses that gets used by all my many projects, so I don't have lots of identical copies of things in application directories.

 ## Licence